Concept-Collective/ccDiscordWrapper/README.md

 </details>
 <br /><br />

+## Dependency Note: Yarn

+ccDiscordWrapper requires Yarn as a dependency for its proper functioning.
+However, there's no need to worry as Yarn is built into FiveM, and the server will automatically handle the installation.

+You don't have to install Yarn separately.
+When you add ccDiscordWrapper to your resources folder and start your FiveM server, the server will handle the dependency and ensure smooth operation.

+If you encounter any issues related to Yarn, please ensure you have the latest version of FiveM server artifacts installed and update your server accordingly.

 :warning: **Important Notice**

 If ccDiscordWrapper is a dependency for another resource, you can ignore this notice.